Rock Radio Heaven (U-V-W)

 Stations: WJMR, WYLD, WMRY, WWEZ, WJBW New Orleans

 Notes: Doctor Daddy O; wrote column under the name Poppa Stoppa and tutored many white deejays who used the Poppa Stoppa nickname.
 Was fired from WJMR for talking into the mic when a white deejay was a no-show.
-He then moved to WWEZ, but had ride freight train to the studios because of his colour.
+He then moved to WWEZ, but had to ride a freight train to the studios because of his colour.
 Billed as "New Orleans First Coloured Disc Jockey".
 His show - called Jivin' with Jax (it was sponsored by Jax beer) - was the top-rated in New Orleans.
 Taught art at the Chicago Art Institute prior to moving to New Orleans.

 JACK WINTER